Howard Hughes purchases the land

 Summerlin featured at National Building Museum in Washington, DC

 Wet ‘n’ Wild Water Park opens on Memorial Day

 The valley’s first major water park since the original Wet ‘n’ Wild on the Las Vegas Strip closed in 2004, Wet ‘n’ Wild opens in Summerlin with great fanfare and public anticipation.
 Wet ‘n’ Wild is located within The Cliffs village.

 Downtown Summerlin opens on Oct.
 9

-The 106-acre fashion, dining and entertainment destination opens to valley-wide acclaim in Downtown Summerlin, a 400-acre urban core in the center of the community that when complete, will also include more than 4,000 urban style residences, Class A office and service retail.
+The 106-acre fashion, dining and entertainment destination of Downtown Summerlin open to valley-wide acclaim.
+A 400-acre urban core in the center of the community, Downtown Summerlin will eventually be home to more than 4,000 urban style residences, Class A office and service retail.
 It is the largest US retail development project since the great recession.

 Development commences on The Cliffs village

 Currently home to Faiss Middle School (2007) and Wet ‘n’ Wild (2013), this is Summerlin’s southernmost village spanning just over 418 acres.
 It is home to Regency, a 100-acre, age-qualified neighborhood developed by Toll brothers and the first in Summerlin in more than 15 years.

 Construction begins on The Summit, a joint venture of Discovery Land Company and The Howard Hughes Corporation